Battle of Dhu al-Qassah: Course of events

-Pre-Battle
+Pre-battle

 According to Agha Ali Ibrahim Akram

-In his work Khalid Bin Al-Waleed Sword Of Allah, Agha Ali Ibrahim Akram relates that about a week or two after the departure of Usama bin Zayd's army^{,}, delegates from the apostates of Dhu al-Qassah came to Abu Bakr As-Siddiq in Medina^{,}^{,}^{,}, and declared:
+In his work The Sword Of Allah, Agha Ali Ibrahim Akram relates that about a week or two after the departure of Usama bin Zayd's army, delegates from Dhu al-Qassah came to Caliph Abu Bakr in Medina and declared:

 We continue to pray, but we no longer pay the tax^{,}^{,}.

-However, Abu Bakr As-Siddiq refused this proposal.
+However, Abu Bakr refused this proposal.
 He responded firmly:

 By Allah, if you withhold even an ounce of what is due, I will fight you.
-I give you one day to give your answer^{,}^{,}^{,}^{,}.
+I give you one day to give your answer.^{,}^{,}^{,}^{,}.

-The next morning, before the one-day ultimatum expired, the emissaries discreetly left Medina, signaling their rejection of Abu Bakr As-Siddiq's demands^{,}.
-Shortly after their departure, Abu Bakr As-Siddiq sent his own emissaries to all the apostate tribes, urging them to remain faithful to Islam and continue paying their taxes, which did not have the desired effect.
+The next morning, before the one-day ultimatum expired, the emissaries discreetly left Medina, signaling their rejection of Abu Bakr's demands^{,}.
+Shortly after their departure, Abu Bakr sent his own emissaries to all the apostate tribes, urging them to remain faithful to Islam and continue paying their taxes, which did not have the desired effect.

-The apostate emissaries from Dhu al-Qassah, observant and attentive, noticed the absence of fighters before leaving Medina^{,}^{,}^{,}.
-Upon their return, they reported to their compatriots about the conversation with Abu Bakr As-Siddiq and the apparent vulnerability of Medina^{,}^{,}^{,}, however, although Usama bin Zayd's main army had not yet returned from its expedition, the city was not as defenseless as the apostates thought, as there were still many able-bodied men, particularly from the Banu Hashim clan, who had stayed behind to mourn their deceased relatives.
+The emissaries from Dhu al-Qassah, observant and attentive, noticed the absence of fighters before leaving Medina^{,}^{,}^{,}.
+Upon their return, they reported to their compatriots about the conversation with Abu Bakr and the apparent vulnerability of Medina^{,}^{,}^{,}, however, although Usama bin Zayd's main army had not yet returned from its expedition, the city was not as defenseless as they thought, as there were still many able-bodied men, particularly from the Banu Hashim clan, who had stayed behind to mourn their deceased relatives.

 Meanwhile, Tulayha ibn Khuwaylid, now in Samira, reinforced the apostates of Dhu al-Qassah with a contingent led by his brother Hibal ibn Khuwailid.

-After hearing the reports from the emissaries, the temptation to destroy Medina while it was still vulnerable became too great for the apostates^{,}^{,}.
-They then decided to march on the city^{,}^{,}^{,}.
-From Dhu Husa, where the apostates had established a base, part of the forces from Dhu al-Qassah advanced even closer to Medina and camped, preparing to attack the city^{,}^{,}^{,}.
-We are now in the third week of July 632.
+After hearing the reports from the emissaries, the temptation to destroy Medina while it was still vulnerable became too great for the apostates.
+They then decided to march on the city.
+From Dhu Husa, where the apostates had established a base, part of the forces from Dhu al-Qassah advanced even closer to Medina in the third week of July 632 and set up camp, preparing to attack the city.

 According to Muhammad ibn Jarir al-Tabari

-In his work The History of al-Tabari Vol. 10: The Conquest of Arabia, Muhammad ibn Jarir al-Tabari relates that about ten days after the death of the Prophet Muhammad, delegations from the apostate tribes of the Banu Asad tribe, reinforced by a contingent of Tulayha ibn Khuwaylid led by Hibal ibn Khuwailid^{,}; the Banu Ghatafan, the Banu Hawazin, and the Tayy went to meet Abu Bakr As-Siddiq.
-Upon their arrival in Medina, they were received by the Muslim leaders, except for Al-Abbas ibn Abd al-Muttalib.
-These delegations proposed performing the ritual prayer while requesting an exemption from the Zakat^{,}^{,}^{,}.
-Abu Bakr As-Siddiq rejected this proposal, stating:
+In his work The History of al-Tabari Vol. 10: The Conquest of Arabia, Al-Tabari relates that about ten days after the death of the Muhammad, delegations from the apostate tribes of the Banu Asad tribe, reinforced by a contingent of Tulayha ibn Khuwaylid led by Hibal ibn Khuwailid, the Banu Ghatafan, the Banu Hawazin, and the Tayy went to meet Caliph Abu Bakr.
+Upon their arrival to Medina, they were received by the Muslim leaders, except for Al-Abbas ibn Abd al-Muttalib.
+These delegations proposed performing the ritual prayer while requesting an exemption from the Zakat.
+Abu Bakr rejected this proposal, stating: